Meet the Celebrity Come Dine With Me 2020 contestants

 Dani Harmer hosts on Thursday 30th Janaury

-Dani Harmer shot to fame in 2002 along with her portrayal of the long-lasting CBBC character, Tracy Beaker.
-She introduced the character out of retirement for brand spanking new sequence Tracey Beaker Returns in 2010 and for 2 episodes of The Dumping Floor in 2018.
+Dani Harmer shot to fame in 2002 together with her portrayal of the enduring CBBC character, Tracy Beaker.
+She introduced the character out of retirement for brand spanking new collection Tracey Beaker Returns in 2010 and for 2 episodes of The Dumping Floor in 2018.

-Harmer additionally discovered success on different CBBC reveals, together with Dani’s Home and Dani’s Citadel.
-She got here in fourth place with skilled Vincent Simone on the 2012 sequence of Strictly Come Dancing and competed on Pointless Celebrities initially of this 12 months.
+Harmer additionally discovered success on different CBBC exhibits, together with Dani’s Home and Dani’s Citadel.
+She got here in fourth place with skilled Vincent Simone on the 2012 collection of Strictly Come Dancing and competed on Pointless Celebrities initially of this 12 months.

-The 30-year-old will probably be inviting her movie star contestants over on Thursday, who could also be advised to ‘bog off’, within the phrases of Tracy Beaker, in the event that they rating Dani harshly.
+The 30-year-old will likely be inviting her movie star contestants over on Thursday, who could also be informed to ‘bog off’, within the phrases of Tracy Beaker, in the event that they rating Dani harshly.

 Mark-Francis Vandelli hosts on Friday 31st January